ethereum/go-ethereum/docs/_getting-started/index.md

 ### Sending Transactions

-Sending a transcation between accounts can also be achieved using Curl.
+Sending a transaction between accounts can also be achieved using Curl.
 Notice that the value of the transaction is a hexadecimal string in units of Wei.
 To transfer 0.1 ether, it is first necessary to convert this to Wei by multiplying by 1<sup>18</sup> then converting to hex.
 0.1 ether is `"0x16345785d8a0000"` in hex.
 As before, update the `to` and `from` fields with the addresses in the Clef keystore.

 ```shell